chriscdn/vuex-undo-redo/README.md

 There are many Vuex undo/redo solutions, but I couldn't find one that fit my needs.

-The difficulty is knowing when to create a snapshot of the Vuex state.
+The difficulty is knowing when to snapshot the Vuex state.
 Most implementations do this by observing the store for action or mutation events.

-Neither of these approaches worked for me since many actions in my store make multiple mutations.
+Neither approach worked for me since some actions in my store make multiple mutations.
 This lead to either:

-- too many snapshots being created when only observing mutations; or
+- too many snapshots being created by actions when observing mutations; or
-- missing mutation events when only observing actions.
+- not creating a snapshot after a mutation when only observing actions.

-I also required finer control of what parts of the Vuex model should be observed and modified by undo and redo events.

 This module works by observing mutations and debouncing the method that creates the snapshot.
-The snapshot is made after no mutation event is observed for one second (this is configurable).
-This allows an action to make multiple consecutive commits with only one snapshot being created.
+The snapshot is made after no mutation event is observed for a duration of one second.
+This allows an action to make multiple consecutive mutations with only one snapshot being created.

 This may or may not suit your requirements, but has worked well for me.

 ## Features

 - can be dynamically added and removed from an existing store
-- can be setup to snapshot and restore any part of your Vuex store
+- can be setup to snapshot and restore all or parts of your Vuex store
 - convenient `canUndo` and `canRedo` reactive properties (to use in your UI)
-- can be configured to ignore specific mutation events
+- can be configured ￼￼to ignore specific mutation events

 ## Installing